James V. Forrestal Building: Obtaining funding

 GSA moved ahead with its plans.
-In 1955, Congress authorized a GSA proposal to construct nine new federal buildings, including one in Southwest D.C.
+In 1955, Congress authorized a GSA proposal to construct nine new federal buildings, including one in Southwest Washington, D.C.
 Congress also enacted a lease-purchase statute which applied only to the District of Columbia.
 The act required congressional approval of the building requirements and architectural design, and an open bidding process.
 In July 1956, the House of Representatives appropriated $40.9 million for a federal building on Independence Avenue SW between 6th and 9th Streets, and $25.2 million for three small office buildings to border the 10th Street SW esplanade.
 All the buildings would be financed under new lease-purchase legislation.

 But pressure was also building in Congress to end the lease-purchase program.
 In large measure, this was because Congress wanted more control over the placement and design of federal buildings.
 The RLA agreed in January 1957 to expedite the construction of any federal buildings in the redevelopment area.
 But because of the uncertainty about the lease-purchase legislation, GSA deferred construction of any building in February 1957.
 In March, the House of Representatives voted to end the lease-purchase program, and provided authorization for GSA to purchase outright any land or buildings it needed.
 But the House also put an immediate moratorium on new federal construction in the city.
 Among the structures suddenly in limbo were: